Keeping a grill cover firmly on your grill to protect it from the elements can sometimes be tricky.

-Cover grills that get blown off from the grill that they're supposed to be covering can be costly, especially if it's a grill that's worth thousands of dollars.
-Why are some cover grills seem to be more secure than others?
+Grill covers that get blown off from the grill that they're supposed to be covering can be costly, especially if it's a grill that's worth thousands of dollars.
+Why are some covers more secure than others?
 Let's find out how you can keep a grill cover on and make it stay that way - as it's supposed to.

 Using a Rope or Nylon Cord

 While it may not look so aesthetically pleasing to the eyes, this method will get the job done.
 Tying a rope or a nylon cord around your grill will prevent your grill cover from being blown away by strong winds.
 Just try to find a long rope or if there's none you can tie two shorter ropes together to be able to wrap it around your grill.
 The trick is to tie the rope around the grill's lid area which secures the cover even from strong winds.

 Tucking the Cover Grill Under the Lid

 This method is one of the most simple yet very effective ways of securing your grill cover on your gas grill or any type of grill.
 This is especially true for grills that have lids that will act as a support for the grill cover when tucking it under.